johanhaleby/kystrix/README.md

 ## Getting Started

 The project contains two modules, `kystrix-core` and `kystrix-spring`.
-You only need `kystrix-spring` if you're using components in Spring's reactive stack such as [spring-webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
+You only need `kystrix-spring` if you're using components from Spring's reactive stack such as [spring-webflux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html).
 See [Kystrix Spring](#spring-support) for more info.

 The project is available in Maven central as well as JCentral.